*** Preface - I like to name the guitars I own and use. The following is a post

 Photographs by yours truly. ***

 When it comes to big (and expensive) equipment purchases, I'm usually pretty cautious.
-I do a lot of research on the gear I'm interested in, build a list of potential candidates from different manufactures, compare features, costs, and reviews.
+I do a lot of research on the gear I'm interested in.
+Build a list of potential candidates from different manufactures.
+Compare features, costs and reviews.
 I generally spend quite sometime narrowing things down until I reach a final conclusion.
-In this case, however, I might as well had been "three sheets to the wind" because all of my normally heedful modus operandi, my checks and balances, went sailing recklessly out to sea . . .
-I had, by this time however, begun to develop some faith in the Taylor® brand and so assumed, naively or not, this would automatically be a great instrument.
-Luckily for me, it proved to be just that . . .
+In this case, however, I was 'three sheets to the wind.'
+Because all of my normally heedful modus operandi... my checks and balances... went sailing recklessly out to sea.
+I had, by this time however, begun to develop some faith in the Taylor® brand and so assumed (naively or not) this would automatically be a great instrument.
+Luckily for me, it proved to be just that.
 The purchase of this guitar brought me out of the, "Martin camp", and into the Taylor one.
 Not that I have any problem with C.F.
 Martin & Co.®.
 They have a long-standing tradition of excellent guitars.
-This was the time though when Taylor was the emerging upstart and about to kick the established lord off the thrown.
-I was ready to be part of a guitar "renaissance".
+This was the time though when Taylor was the emerging upstart ; about to kick the established lord off the thrown.
+I was ready to be part of a guitar 'renaissance.'